GaTcha-Sama/GaTcha-Sama/README.md

 💻​ Projects I'm working on at work : confidential 😄​

-🎓 About to start a Master’s degree MAALSI in Brest (Brittany, France) based on expertise in IT project management, global software architecture, and team management
+🎓 About to start a Master’s degree in Brest (Brittany, France) based on expertise in IT project management, global software architecture, and team management

 📫 Contact: jeremy.louet29@hotmail.fr